$E_8$ spectral curves: Introduction

-\item[Isomorphism 2] I further consider two meaningful operations that can be performed on the spectral curve setup of Construction~1-2.
+\item[Isomorphism 2] I further consider two meaningful operations that can be performed on the spectral curve setup of Constructions~1-2.
 The first is to take a degeneration limit to the leaf where the natural Casimir function of the affine Toda chain goes to zero; this corresponds to the restriction to degree-zero orbifold invariants on the top-right corner of Fig.~\ref{fig:dualities}, and to the perturbative limit of the 5D prepotentials of the bottom-right corner.
 The second is to replace one of the marked Abelian integrals with their exponential; this is a version of Dubrovin's notion of (almost)-duality of Frobenius manifolds \cite{MR2070050}.

 I conjecture and prove that the resulting spectral curve provides a 1-dimensional Landau--Ginzburg mirror for the Frobenius manifold structure constructed on orbits of the extended affine Weyl group of type $\mathrm{E}_8$ by Dubrovin and Zhang \cite{MR1606165}.
 Their construction depends on a choice of simple root, and the canonical choice they take matches with the Frobenius manifold structure on the Hurwitz space determined by our global spectral curve.
-This extends to the first (and most) exceptional case the LG mirror theorems of \cite{Dubrovin:2015wdx} for the classical series; and it opens the way to formulate a precise conjecture for how the general case, encompassing general choices of simple roots in the Dubrovin--Zhang construction, should receive an analogous description in terms of Toda spectral curves for the corresponding Poisson--Lie group and twists thereof by the action of a Type I symmetry of WDVV (in the language of \cite{Dubrovin:1994hc}).
-Restricting to the simply-laced case, this gives a mirror theorem for the quantum cohomology of ADE orbifolds of $\bbP^1$; our genus zero mirror statement then lifts to an all-genus statement by virtue of the equivalence of the topological recursion with Givental's quantisation for R-calibrated Frobenius manifolds.
+This opens the way to formulate a precise conjecture for how the general case, encompassing general choices of simple roots in the Dubrovin--Zhang construction, should receive an analogous description in terms of Toda spectral curves for the corresponding Poisson--Lie group and twists thereof by the action of a Type I symmetry of WDVV (in the language of \cite{Dubrovin:1994hc}).
+Restricting to simply-laced Lie algebras, this gives a mirror theorem for the quantum cohomology of ADE orbifolds of $\bbP^1$: our genus zero mirror statement then lifts to an all-genus statement by virtue of the equivalence of the topological recursion with Givental's quantisation for R-calibrated Frobenius manifolds.
 This provides a version, for the ADE series, of statements by Norbury--Scott \cite{MR3268770,DuninBarkowski:2012bw,MR3654104} for the Gromov--Witten theory of $\bbP^1$.

 \end{description}